 The fee for a workshop shall be set by the organizer in consultation with the workshop leader and based on best estimates of both workshop expenses and numbers of participants.
 Workshop fees must be sufficient to cover expenses.
 The fee should be calculated on a minimum expected attendance.
-The cost of the workshop to each participant shall be determined to cover all expenses, including a percentage of total income for the RCCR Community Service Fund, (10% of the total income for in-person workshops), basic frees for the Leader, Organizer, and Tech lead (if applicable), and all on-site expenses for an in-person workshop.
+The cost of the workshop to each participant shall be determined to cover all expenses, including a percentage of total income for the RCCR Community Service Fund, (10% of the total income for in-person workshops, 15% of the total income for hybrid workshops, or 30% of the total income for online workshops), basic frees for the Leader, Organizer, and Tech lead (if applicable), and all on-site expenses for an in- person workshop.